Zack-D-44/My-Codecademy-Backend-BudgetEngineer-Portfolio-Project-Personal/README.md

-# My-Codecademy-Backend-BudgetEngineer-Portfolio-Project-Personal
+# My Codecademy Backend Engineer Career Path Envelope Budgeting API

 This is the backend for a budgeting application that utilizes the effective envelope method.
-The API I created allows users to manage their finances by creating and deleting envelopes, adding or withdrawing money from envelopes, transferring funds between envelopes, and viewing the current balance of each envelope.
+The API I created allows users to manage their finances by creating and deleting envelopes, adding or withdrawing funds from envelopes, transferring funds between envelopes, and viewing the current balance of each envelope.

 ## Features

 1. Envelope Management
    - Create and delete envelopes by specifying category.
 2. Fund Management
-   - Add or deduct money from envelopes, with checks to prevent negative balances.
+   - Add or deduct funds from envelopes, with checks in place to prevent negative balances.
 3. Fund Transfer
-   - Transfer money between envelopes, with the option to move all funds from one envelope to another.
+   - Transfer funds between envelopes, with the option to move all funds from one envelope to another.
 4. Envelope Viewing
    - View all envelopes and their balances, or retrieve the balance for a specific envelope.
 5. Error Handling